 4. Interpersonal/Sexual Violence committed by members of Registered Campus Organizations or Athletic Teams

-Allegations involving members of any of the above listed organizations or teams may be reported to the Office of Juridical Affairs for an investigation by the University.
+Allegations involving members of any of the above listed organizations or teams may be reported to the Office of Title IX Compliance for an investigation and possible adjudication by the University.

 5. Other off-campus or non-campus locations